 You should always specify the encoding used for an HTML or XML page.
 If you don't, you risk that characters in your content are incorrectly interpreted.
 This is not just an issue of human readability, increasingly machines need to understand your data too.
 You should also check that you are not specifying different encodings in different places.

-Declaring character encodings in HTML will provide you with quick recommendations for those who just want to be told what to do, and more detailed information for those who need it.
+Declaring character encodings in HTML provides quick recommendations for those who just want to be told what to do, and more detailed information for those who need it.

 Declaring character encodings in CSS provides information for CSS.